audax/pypo/README.rst

 Deploying
 ---------
-There is a fab file you can custome to you liking.
+There is a fab file you can customize to you liking.
 It creates a virtualenv, sets up the directory structure and checks your current local commit out on the target machine.